Fixed-point combinator: Type for the Y combinator

+Some languages allow for explicitly marking general types as being recursive even without naming them.
+Doing that also allows for defining the $\operatorname{Y}$ combinator in such languages.

 General information

 Because fixed-point combinators can be used to implement recursion, it is possible to use them to describe specific types of recursive computations, such as those in fixed-point iteration, iterative methods, recursive join in relational databases, data-flow analysis, FIRST and FOLLOW sets of non-terminals in a context-free grammar, transitive closure, and other types of closure operations.

 A function for which every input is a fixed point is called an identity function.
 Formally:

 In contrast to universal quantification over all $x$, a fixed-point combinator constructs one value that is a fixed point of $f$.
 The remarkable property of a fixed-point combinator is that it constructs a fixed point for an arbitrary given function $f$.

 Other functions have the special property that, after being applied once, further applications don't have any effect.
 More formally:

 Such functions are called idempotent (see also Projection (mathematics)).
 An example of such a function is the function that returns 0 for all even integers, and 1 for all odd integers.